Table of Contents

 cupping

-The cups may be made of such things as wood (such as bamboo), plastic, glass, or metal.
+The cups may be made of such things as wood, bamboo, plastic, glass, or metal.

 For those who wish to combine magnet therapy with cupping and enjoy the benefits of two pseudosciences at once, the Magic Mengshi Cup is recommended.